Syndicate: Finance syndicates

-In finance, a bank syndicate, often referred to simply as a syndicate, is a group of banks lending a usually large amount of money for a specific purpose and to one single borrower.
+In finance, a bank (or credit union) syndicate, often referred to simply as a syndicate, is a group of banks (or credit unions) traditionally lending a usually large amount of money for a specific purpose and to one single borrower.
 Syndicated loans are loans underwritten by a bank syndicate and are more common in the US, where financial markets are in corporate ownership rather than private equity markets as in Europe or South America.
+Syndicates have a lead lender that originates the loan and subordinated lenders that participate in the loan.
+Servicing, Collections, etc. are generally handled by the lead lender.

 Insurance syndicates

 Insurance contracts (contracts of indemnity) processed under the syndicate form of business organization date to the Hammurabi Code.
-The notion of insurance syndicate as a process for supplying indemnity was first codified in Lex Rhodia and is still used today as shipping's Law of General Average.
+The notion of insurance syndicate as a process for supplying indemnity was first codified in Lex Rhodia and is still used today as shipping's law of general average.

-The Insurance Syndicate as Distinguished from the Corporate Insurer
+The insurance syndicate as distinguished from the corporate insurer

 It is canon to the operation of the insurance syndicate that the liability of the suppliers of surplus is several and not joint.
-This means that members or subscribers at insurance syndicates obligate themselves to a precise individual separate and several liability rather a joint liability.
+This means that members or subscribers at insurance syndicates obligate themselves to a precise individual separate and several liabilities rather of a joint liability.
 Insurance syndicates are not "incorporated" and may not be incorporated: the US Supreme Court has held in Roby v Lloyd's that insurance syndicates have no separate existence.

 Today, insurance syndicates seem present in three forms: